kirbyt/appdailysales/readme.md

 # This Script has Retired

-As of April 28, 2012, the script is once again broken.
-The likely cause is a change to iTunes Connect website.
-I no longer have time to maintain the script, so I have decided to retire it.
+As of now the script works with iTunes Connect.
+However, Apple can and will make changes that will cause the script to break.
+I can no longer maintain this script due to other commitments.
+However, the script remains in good working order thanks to fixes provided by others.
+The script will continue to work as long as others are able and willing to provide pull requests with fixes.

-Here are some suggested alternatives:
+Here are some suggested alternatives for those looking for a more "guaranteed to work" option:

 - [AppFigures](http://www.appfigures.com/)
 - [App Annie](http://www.appannie.com/)
 - [AppViz](http://www.ideaswarm.com/AppViz2.html)

-I will leave the repo here for historical purposes and as a learning guide for screen scraping iTC.

 ## So Long, and Thanks for all the Fish

 I originally wrote the script in the Fall of 2008.
 I needed an automated way to download daily sales reports from iTC.
-Over the last 3 and half years I have maintained the script to ensure it works with each unexpected change made to the iTC website.
+Over the years I have maintained the script to ensure it works with each unexpected change made to the iTC website.
 However, I stopped using the script a while ago, and I simply don't have the time to continue maintaining it.
 It's been a good run, but it's time to retire this puppy.

 Thanks to the users, and bigger thanks to those who have contributed to the script over the years.